github/codeql/docs/codeql/codeql-overview/codeql-changelog/codeql-cli-2.16.3.rst

     On Windows machines, the Python extractor will expect to find :code:`py.exe` on the system :code:`PATH` by default.
     If the Python executable has a different name, you can set the new extractor option to override this value and look for :code:`python.exe` or :code:`python3.exe`.

-    More detail can be found in `the extractor option documentation <https://docs.github.com/en/code-security/codeql-cli/using-the-advanced-functionality-of-the-codeql-cli/extractor-options>`__.
+    For more information about using the extractor option with the CodeQL CLI, see `Extractor options <https://docs.github.com/en/code-security/codeql-cli/using-the-advanced-functionality-of-the-codeql-cli/extractor-options>`__.

 Security Updates
 ~~~~~~~~~~~~~~~~